puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

-In this example, while the query context is set to `nodes`, we will only return `nodes` that have a fact `name` of `operatingsystem` and `value` of `Debian` (so only Debian nodes basically).
+In this example, while the query context is set to `nodes`, we will only return `nodes` that have a fact `name` of `operatingsystem` and `value` of `Debian` (so only Debian nodes).

-As mentioned this often allows you to avoid having to know which fields are required like with an `in` operator, but only some relationships are well defined.
+This often allows you to avoid having to know which fields are required, unlike the `in` operator, but be aware that only some relationships are well defined.
 See the [entities] documentation for each entity to learn which implicit subqueries are provided automatically.

-Also, implicit subqueries are like any other conditional operator, so therefore can be combined with basic filters.
+Also, implicit subqueries are like any other conditional operator, and therefore can be combined with basic filters.
 The following query combines the fact subquery as before, included with a `certname` match on the node itself: